wandb/docs/docs/guides/registry/create_collection.md

 :::note
 If you are familiar with W&B Model Registry, you might aware of "registered models".
 Registered models in the Model Registry are now referred to as "collections" in the W&B Registry.

-The way you [create a registered model in the Model Registry](../model_registry/create-registered-model.md) is nearly the same for creating a collection in the W&B Registry.
-The main difference being that a collection does not belong to an entity like registered models.
 :::

 ## Collection types